The Complete Guide to Yoga for Specialized Health Needs

 Pain Relief Techniques

-Use heat before practice to ease stiffness and mindfulness to shift focus from pain.
-Restorative poses like Legs-Up-the-Wall can feel soothing and may help with swelling and soreness.
+Using gentle heat before practice may ease stiffness, and mindfulness can help shift focus from discomfort.
+Restorative poses like Legs Up the Wall can feel soothing; some people report less swelling or soreness.

 Joint AreaChallengesYoga Tips